Finite switching near heteroclinic networks: Dynamics near a heteroclinic network

-Notice that the information provided by Propositions~\ref{prop:swit-node} and \ref{prop:swit-con} when applied to the heteroclinic network in \cite{KS} is not equivalent.
-Proposition~\ref{prop:swit-node} informs that after taking a turn around any of the cycles, the outgoing available options are no longer all feasible, whereas Proposition~\ref{prop:swit-con} shows that the limitation in choice occurs along the connection $\left[\xi_1\rightarrow \xi_2\right]$: it is not possible to arrive at a neighbourhood of $\xi_1$ and leave a neighbourhood of $\xi_2$ in all available combinations.
+Notice that the information provided by Propositions~\ref{prop:swit-node} and \ref{prop:swit-con} when applied to the Kirk and Silber network in \cite{KS} is not equivalent.
+Proposition~\ref{prop:swit-node} informs that after taking a turn around any of the heteroclinic cycles, the outgoing available options are no longer all feasible, whereas Proposition~\ref{prop:swit-con} shows that the limitation in choice occurs along the heteroclinic connection $\left[\xi_1\rightarrow \xi_2\right]$: it is not possible to arrive at a neighbourhood of $\xi_1$ and leave a neighbourhood of $\xi_2$ in all available combinations.